Rachel, wife of Rabbi Akiva: Children

 Rachel and Akiva had one daughter and two sons.
 Their daughter was married to Ben Azzai, a 2nd-century Tanna.

-The Talmud (Moed Katan 21B) tells a story of Rabbi Akiva's two sons who passed away on the same day.
+The Talmud (Moed Katan 21B) tells a story of Rabbi Akiva's two sons who died on the same day.

 Tomb of Rachel

 Rachel's date of death is unknown.
 Her Yom Hillula (annual commemoration of death) has been arbitrarily set on the third day of Passover.

-The tomb of Rachel is located in Tiberias, a short distance from the tomb of Rabbi Meir Ba'al HaNes, one of Akiva's disciples.
+The tomb of Rachel is located in Tiberias Ancient Jewish Cemetery, a short distance from the tomb of Rabbi Meir Ba'al HaNes, one of Akiva's disciples.
 Akiva's tomb is located in the same city in a different location.
 The rectangular-shaped tomb was in a state of neglect for many years until Rabbi Refael Cohen, a Tiberas kashrut inspector, "rediscovered" it in 1993 in a disused Muslim cemetery and convinced a London donor to refurbish it.
 Muslim religious leaders claimed the site was originally a shrine to Lady Sakina (d.
 745 in Medina), a relative of Muhammad.
 However, the placement of twelve windows in the ohel (structure over the tomb) – a typically Jewish architectural feature symbolizing the twelve tribes – indicates it was originally built by Jews and later used by Muslims.
 The Muslim authorities brought up the appropriation of the tomb in the Knesset, but did not pursue a court case, so "the change of identity is now a fact".
 As part of the refurbishment, separate spaces were created around Rachel's grave for men and women who come to pray and light candles.
 Bottled water from "Rachel's well", amulets, and souvenirs are sold at the site.

 Rachel's tomb has become a shrine for both men and women pilgrims.
 Levine notes that Rachel is "[t]he emblem of saintly womanhood for traditional Judaism", as her "martyrdom consisted of waiting for him in poverty and chastity for twenty-four years while he was off studying in the Yeshiva".
 Smith speculates that the themes of "self-sacrifice" and "silent suffering" in Rachel's life bring "solace" to female pilgrims who can better connect with a female saint than a male one.